Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 Viewing traces and trace details

-in the selected trace, along with a timeline of trace segments.
+associated with the selected trace and a timeline of trace segments.

 Viewing traces